 Ms. Butler came to ClearWater Academy in 2019 as a Teaching Assistant in the Lower School.
 Ms.Butler has her Bachelors Degree in Psychology, followed by ten years as an Adult Probation Supervisor in Clayton County.
 Upon realizing how much she enjoyed children, she returned to Graduate School at Georgia State University where she received her Masters of Education in Early Childhood Education.
 She then spent 20 years as a classroom teacher in Fayette County, several years in the Collaborative Model.
 Upon retiring from Fayette County. she was employed by Atlanta Counseling and Educational Consultants for eight years.
 Ms. Butler has two daughters and three granddaughters.
 Her daughters live locally, and Martha recently moved to Tyrone.
 Ms. Butler is excited and looks forward to many years supporting the students at ClearWater Academy.

-Mrs. Warrick came to ClearWater Academy in 2015 from Florida, where she was an Exceptional Student Educator for eleven years before relocating with her family to Fayette County.
-With a background in Transition Services and Life Skills Coaching for high school age students, Mrs. Warrick enjoys helping her students attain their full potential by becoming an active part of their community.
-She has trained and helped implement transition services within several high schools during her time teaching in Florida.
-After graduating with honors from Florida Atlantic University with a BA in Elementary Education, Mrs. Warrick decided that working with children with different learning styles and abilities was what she wanted to do.
-Mrs. Warrick is also ESOL certified and is currently pursuing a Masters in Special Education.
-Mrs. Warrick is excited to continue her career with CWA and expressed, “ClearWater Academy supports and fulfills a philosophy that I believe in.
+Mrs. Warrick holds a M.S.
+Ed. in exceptional education from Walden University, a B.A. in Elementary Education from Florida Atlantic University and is also ESOL certified.
+Before relocating to Fayette County, Mrs. Warrick was an Exceptional Student Educator for eleven years with a background in Transition Services and Life Skills Coaching for high school age students.
+Mrs. Warrick enjoys helping her students attain their full potential by becoming an active part of their community.
+Mrs. Warrick is excited to begin her eighth year with CWA and expressed, “ClearWater Academy supports and fulfills a philosophy that I believe in.
 I knew the moment that I walked into the school that I wanted to be part of the team of wonderful educators and loving children.”

 Mrs. Stuart started her career in education as a kindergarten paraprofessional in Hartford Public Schools, Connecticut, where she worked for fifteen years before moving to Georgia.
-For eight years, she supported teachers in the Fayette County Public Schools with five years serving students as an Exceptional Children’s Services Collaborative Paraprofessional.
+For eight years, she supported teachers in the Fayette County School system with five years serving students as an Exceptional Children’s Services Collaborative Paraprofessional.
 She received an Associate of Arts in Liberal Arts from Capital Community College in Hartford, Connecticut.
-Her passion is growing her own vegetables!
-She is married and has one daughter.
+This will be her fifth year at ClearWater Academy.
+When she is not at CWA, Mrs. Stuart is busy spending time in her garden where she grows much of her own vegetables.
+She is very passionate about healthy living and shares her knowledge with others.
+She is married and has one daughter who is very much involved with ClearWater Academy and the students.
 Mrs. Stuart is excited for another year at CWA and cannot wait to greet the students.

 Mrs. Henkel holds a B.A. in Criminal Justice and a Masters in Curriculum and Instruction with a Concentration in Special Education.
 Through her work at the sheriff’s office, she has worked collaboratively with teachers in both the elementary and high school levels since 2011.
 She worked hand in hand with the special needs teachers and students.
 This is where she found her passion for teaching and serving students with learning differences.
 She is the wife of a sheriff officer; the mom of two young daughters named Ryann and Heidi, and has previously worked in law enforcement.
 She is very excited to be a member of the CWA family.